 In August 2016, the FASB issued new guidance related to the classification of certain cash receipts and payments on the statement of cash flows.
-Under the new guidance, cash payments resulting from debt prepayment or extinguishment will be classified as cash outflows from financing activities.
-In addition, beneficial interests obtained in a securitization of financial assets should be disclosed as a noncash activity and cash receipts from the beneficial interests should be classified as cash inflows from investing activities.
-Under existing guidance, the Company classifies cash receipts from beneficial interests in securitized receivables and cash payments resulting from debt prepayment or extinguishment as cash flows from operating activities.
-The guidance will be effective for the Company on January 1, 2018.
-The Company is currently evaluating the impact of adopting this guidance, which may have a material impact on its cash flows from operating and investing activities.
+The Company adopted this guidance on January 1, 2018 and recast prior period amounts to conform to the current year presentation.
+Under the new guidance, premiums paid for debt extinguishments are classified as cash outflows from financing activities.
+In addition, beneficial interests obtained in a securitization of financial assets are disclosed as a noncash activity and cash receipts from the beneficial interests are classified as cash inflows from investing activities.
+Under previous guidance, the Company classified cash receipts from beneficial interests in securitized receivables and premiums paid for debt extinguishments as cash flows from operating activities.

 In March 2017, the FASB issued new guidance on the presentation of pension and other postretirement benefit costs.
-The guidance will not have a material impact on the Company's consolidated pension and other postretirement benefit costs or net income but will have a material impact on its income from operations as only the service cost component of pension and other postretirement benefit costs will be presented with other employee compensation costs within income from operations or capitalized in assets.
-The other components will be reported separately outside of income from operations and will not be eligible for capitalization.
-The guidance will be effective for the Company on January 1, 2018.
-Upon adoption, the Company expects to reclass net benefits of \$50 and \$38 for the years ended December 31, 2017 and 2016, to a separate line item which will be excluded from income from operations.
+Under the new guidance, only the service cost component of pension and other postretirement benefit costs is presented with other employee compensation costs within income from operations or capitalized in assets.
+The other components are reported separately outside of income from operations and are not eligible for capitalization.
+The Company adopted this guidance on January 1, 2018 and recast prior period amounts to conform to the current year presentation.